-The practice group represents developers, municipalities, underwriters, credit enhancement providers, and other institutions as bond counsel, borrower’s counsel, bank counsel, underwriter’s counsel, and disclosure counsel to bring public finance and other redevelopment projects to fruition.
-This holistic approach to public law and finance allows us to maximize value for our clients.
+The firm’s Public Finance attorneys have extensive experience representing municipalities, underwriters, developers, borrowers, trustees, lenders, credit enhancement providers and other institutions as bond counsel, special tax counsel, underwriter’s counsel, developer’s counsel, borrower’s counsel, bank counsel and disclosure counsel to bring capital and redevelopment projects to fruition.
+Our Public Finance and Tax attorneys work closely with clients on post-issuance compliance and tax controversy matters related to debt obligations, including providing assistance in responding to tax-exempt bond examinations/audits, taking remedial action, and Voluntary Closing Agreement Program requests (VCAP).
+This holistic approach to public law and finance allows us to maximize the value we provide to our clients.

 Our firm is active in the Missouri Municipal Attorneys Association, and many of our attorneys are included in the directory of Municipal Bond Attorneys of the United States published by The Bond Buyer (known as the "Red Book").

 From bond financing matters, economic development and public infrastructure projects to public-private partnerships (P3), we have dedicated attorneys committed to educating our clients about financing options, who work closely with other transaction participants to achieve our client’s financing goals.